scramjetorg/transform-hub/README.md

 ![cli_npm](./images/cli_npm.png)

-Please run `si help` command to confirm that the installation went properly and also to see the list of available commands:
+Running `si help` command will confirm that the installation went properly and also to see the list of available commands:

 ![si_help](./images/si_help.png)